input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

-except that we require that the endpoint also includes a `claimedAsset` field which is either the identifier for the `MintedAsset` (which is currently hard coded to "FUEL")  or the `CurrencySymbol` and `TokenName` of a Cardano asset (whose cbor hash will be the token name of `SCToken` -- more on this later).
+except that we require that the endpoint also includes a `claimedAsset` field which is either the identifier for the `MintedAsset` (which is currently hard coded to "FUEL")  or the `CurrencySymbol` and `TokenName` of a Cardano asset (whose hash of the cbor encoding will be the token name of `SCToken` -- more on this later).

 With this in mind, we give the definition of `LockBoxValidator` and a minting policy `LockBoxOracleMintingPolicy`.